 2. Biology: the extent to which an organism is adapted to or able to produce offspring in a particular environment.

-I found a more in-depth explanation here with a focus on a health-related definition that includes cardiovascular fitness, muscle strength and endurance, and flexibility; and then skills related fitness which includes agility, speed, reaction time, balance, power, amount of body fat, and co-ordination.
+I found a more in-depth explanation on the Internet which had a focus on a health-related definition that includes cardiovascular fitness, muscle strength and endurance, and flexibility; and then skills related fitness which includes agility, speed, reaction time, balance, power, amount of body fat, and co-ordination.

 Some people think that fitness has more of a mental and emotional aspect to it.
 After all, if you’re weak emotionally and not sharp in mind, you’re not going to survive in the ‘rat race’.
 But what about survival?